 What Is Social Work?

-Why Is Social Work Important?
+Why Social Work is Important

 Social Workers help individuals overcome obstacles and improve their quality of life.
 A career in Social Work can be challenging at times.
 But, Social Workers have a direct influence in shaping people’s lives for the better.